-The matrices below summarize the voluntary self-identified gender and demographic background statistics for the Board as of the dates indicated.
-Each of the categories listed in the matrices below has the meaning as it is used in Nasdaq Rule 5605(f).

-Board Diversity Matrix (As of March 20, 2023)
+The matrix below summarizes the voluntary self-identified gender and demographic background statistics for the Board.
+Each of the categories listed in the matrix below has the meaning as it is used in Nasdaq Listing Rule 5605(f).
+For our prior year's matrix, see the Company's definitive proxy statement relating to the 2023 Annual Meeting of Stockholders filed with the SEC on March 20, 2023.